-This is not your traditional lasagna – it’s a vegetarian lasagna made with zucchini noodles.
+This is not your traditional lasagna – it’s a an easy vegetarian lasagna made with zucchini noodles.
 This is a pretty light dish that will fill you up, not drag you down, and still gives you all the good flavors of a lasagna.
 When doing the Keto / low carb diet, the more heavy foods are great for keeping you full, but sometimes you want something lighter.

 This site participates in the Amazon affiliate program.
 Purchase you make by clicking the links provide income to help run this blog – at no additional cost to you.
 We appreciate your support!